 Living Is Good In Seattle

-Among the 50 biggest cities in America, Seattle is so popular due to the beauty of the natural environment.
+Among the 50 biggest cities in America, Seattle is popular due to the beauty of its natural environment.
 Sure, it rains, but the rain is what produces the amazing views of its verdant landscape.
-Known for being environmentally conscious, dog friendly, and passionate about coffee, Seattle boasts an active outdoor scene, impressive attractions, an appreciation for art and culture, and a thriving job market.
+Known for its environmental consciousness, dog-friendliness, and passion for coffee, Seattle boasts an active outdoor scene, impressive attractions, an appreciation for art and culture, and a thriving job market.

 The Outdoor Scene